ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 **Q3:** How many unique CC values? → Example: 4

 ### What I Learned
-I learned how to **extract custom fields using regex and transforms.conf**.
-This is critical for enriching events so they can be queried effectively in Splunk searches.
+I learned that custom field extraction is one of the most powerful aspects of Splunk.
+Using regex in `transforms.conf` and `props.conf` allows me to create new, meaningful fields from raw log text.
+This makes searches much more efficient, since I can query structured fields rather than relying on free-text search.

 ---